JoonHyeokJ/Retail-71/README.md

 ```

 # License
 This dataset can only be used for scientific/non-commercial purposes.
-If you use this dataset in your research, please cite the corresponding paper.
+If you use this dataset in your research, please cite the corresponding paper (link will be added later).